Juggs

-The magazine was published by George W. Mavety's publishing company, Mavety Media Group (MMG), which was originally known for publishing gay pornography magazines in the United States.
-It was distributed by Larry Flynt Publications.
+The magazine was published by George W. Mavety's publishing company, Mavety Media Group (MMG), which had previously been known for publishing gay pornography magazines in the United States.
+Juggs was distributed by Larry Flynt Publications.
 The magazine's readership was mostly blue-collar men in the American South and Midwest.

-Dian Hanson, the magazine's editor for 15 years, described it as "the epitome of bad taste... a humorous magazine, a sexual sideshow."
+Dian Hanson, Juggs' editor for 15 years, has described the magazine as "the epitome of bad taste... a humorous magazine, a sexual sideshow."

 Dian Hanson years

 From 1986 to 2001, Juggs was helmed by Dian Hanson, who had edited multiple pornographic magazines since 1977.
 She has said that when she took over Juggs and its sister publication Leg Show:

 Both of those magazines were published by MMG, which put out the majority of the gay magazines in America in the mid '80s.
 Juggs and Leg Show were put together by an all-gay staff, who didn't really care about them, but had lots of fun doing them.
 You could hear the hoots of laughter and derision.